Please note: this training has two parts!

 Based on this information, you need to prepare a one-minute pitch about your policy document (or the example that you have chosen).
 This covers what the policy is about, why it is needed, who it is aimed at, and what you want it to achieve.

-One online session after the workshop during which you can obtain advice on the policy document that you are writing: 45 minutes
+- One-on-one online session after the workshop during which you can obtain advice on the policy document you are writing: 45 minutes